YAOMVP/Software-testing/README.md

 When the developer changes a feature should we test the whole application?
 Sometimes we don't have time to do this so what shall we do?

 ==The most basic functionalities are in the software.
-The result of this testing is used to decide if a build is stable enough to proceed with further testing.==
+The result of this testing is used to decide is stable enough to proceed with further testing.==

 Before beginning our test cases we perform the smoke testing.
 If the smoke testing passes, then we can perform functional testing, non-functional testing and all other types of testing.
 If this testing fails then we return the build to the developer.